evacaribbean/Blog/README.md

 More clearly I could now ask and answer myself, on how to connect java applications to databases.

+When you know, it’s really easy.
+And when not knowing, of course it’s the reverse.

+Even in a computer’s world every language needs to be interpreted, if different kind of machines and systems should be able to understand each other.
+One could switch of course, talking the language that applies for the moment.
+But is it realistic?

+Databases have their own way in talking, and programming languages theirs.

 <br>
 <br>
 <br>